Passport Photos for a Newborn Baby

 Baby boy on beanbag wearing long woolly hatAfter the first lockdown however we swore that if and when we got locked down again we would make the most of it.
 Lockdown Two was all about potty training.
 No distractions of photoshoots, no nursery.
 Just potty training.

 Lockdown Three is different again.
 This time our daughter is at nursery still three days a week.
 She can’t go to her friends or grandparents so the rest of the time she is with one of us.
-So with the precious time that she is at nursery we are editing, ordering, posting on social media, writing blogs….. doing the accounts, making new props for the babies and so on.
+So with the precious time that she is at nursery we are busy.
+Busy editing, ordering, posting on social media, writing blogs….. doing the accounts, making new props for the babies and so on.

-Mummy lying next to her baby boyWe have a long list of people to rebook when we are allowed to start work again.
+We have a long list of people to rebook when we are allowed to start work again.
 On top of that babies keep being born, people keep getting pregnant.
 So hopefully we will not have to wait for too long.
 Hopefully the numbers will start to go down and more people will get the vaccine.
 Many of our past clients work for the NHS and we have seen them receiving their jabs on social media which is good news.

 Baby boy in bowl with green fabrics smiling